joelhawksley/identity/_posts/2021-02-02-notes-on-nonviolent-communication.md

 ---
 layout: post
-title: Notes on Nonviolent Communication
-type: review
-book_author: Marshall B. Rosenberg
+title: Nonviolent Communication by Marshall B. Rosenberg
-book_year: 2003
-book_isbn: 1892005034
 ---

 Every act of communication, whether written, verbal, or non-verbal, is an expression of an unmet need.
 By clearly sharing our needs and listening for the needs of others, we can help each other fulfill them.